ClimateImpactLab/energy-code-release-2020/README.md

 #### Part 1.B - Historical Climate Data

-* We take Historical Climata Data on daily average temperature and precip- itation from the Global Meteorological Forcing Dataset v1 (GMFD) dataset.
+* We take Historical Climata Data on daily average temperature and precip itation from the Global Meteorological Forcing Dataset v1 (GMFD) dataset.
 * The raw GMFD data are at the 0.25 x 0.25 degree gridded resolution.
 We link climate and energy con- sumption data by aggregating gridded daily temperature data to the country-year level